Narrative Medicine Creative Prose Workshop

 The Narrative Medicine Creative Prose Workshop is a small group workshop.
 We will select up to10 participants for the workshop and hope to have a mix of disciplines and levels of training.
 The selection process will ask applicants for information about their past writing, hopes for future work, and a writing sample.

-The group will meet twice a month for 90 minutes.
-This will begin virtually.
+The group will meet virtually every two weeks for 90 minutes, most likely in the early evening.
 Each participant will have at least one turn to workshop their writing-in-progress.
 All participants will respond to the work during the seminar and in written reader’s comments.
-The workshop entails a four month commitment, from February to May.
+The workshop entails a three month commitment, from October to December.
 Date/time of group meetings will be determined with those selected for the workshop.

 NARRATIVE MEDICINE CREATIVE PROSE WORKSHOP